scala/docs.scala-lang/_overviews/collections-2.13/overview.md

 A collection in package `scala.collection.mutable` is known to have some operations that change the collection in place.
-So dealing with mutable collection means you need to understand which code changes which collection when.
+So dealing with a mutable collection means you need to understand which code changes which collection when.

 A collection in package `scala.collection` can be either mutable or